Geigerkind/PongClone/README.md

 # Pong #
 A Pong-Clone using SDL2.

-This was created as an learning experience for game development.
+This was created as an learning experience for game development and as a project for my university.

-It is a multiplayer only game, meant to be played with 2 or more person on the same computer.
+It is a multiplayer only game, meant to be played with 2 or more persons on the same computer.

 Added features:
 1. 2 modes: Time-Pong and Classic-Pong